Tribulus terrestris: Cultivation

 The plant is widely naturalized in the Americas and also in Australia south of its native range.
 In some states in the United States, it is considered a noxious weed and an invasive species.
 It is a "declared plant" in South Australia: its transportation and sale are prohibited, and landowners may be required to control it.

 Uses

 The leaves and shoots are eaten in East Asia.
 The stems have been used as a thickener, added to diluted buttermilk to give it the appearance of undiluted buttermilk.
-There is some evidence that T. terrestris was used in traditional medicine.

 Dietary supplement

-Although its extract has been used as a dietary supplement since the 1980s in belief that it increases testosterone levels to aid body building or sexual enhancement in men, T. terrestris did not consistently affect testosterone levels in controlled studies, has not been proven to be safe, and may adversely interact with prescription drugs.
-High-quality research on T. terrestris extract has not been conducted, and no reviews indicate that it has strength-enhancing properties, or anabolic steroid effects for use as a bodybuilding supplement or sexual enhancement.
-The Australian Institute of Sport discourages athletes from using T. terrestris supplements.
+Although its extract has been used as a dietary supplement since the 1980s in belief that it increases testosterone levels to aid body building or sexual enhancement in men, T. terrestris did not consistently affect testosterone levels in controlled studies and has not been proven to be safe.
+High-quality research on T. terrestris extract has not been conducted, and no reviews indicate that it has strength-enhancing properties or anabolic steroid effects as a bodybuilding supplement or sexual enhancement.
+The Australian Institute of Sport discourages athletes from using T. terrestris supplements, stating that there is no good evidence for their effectiveness or safety.

+A 2024 evidence map identified two low-quality clinical studies of oral T. terrestris tested for sexual symptoms of genitourinary syndrome of menopause in postmenopausal women, finding that the literature was too heterogeneous to draw conclusions.